-In this unconventional love poem, I am very botherd, the Speaker reveals how, in a bungled attempt to show his attraction for a classmate, he ill-advertently scars her for life.
+In this unconventional love poem, ‘I am very bothered’, the Speaker reveals how, in a bungled attempt to show his attraction for a classmate, he ill-advertently scars her for life.
 You can read the whole poem here.

-14 lines long, I am very bothered is a sonnet, although it does not follow the traditional rhyme scheme and is split into three uneven stanzas, of 7, 4, and 3 lines long.
+14 lines long, ‘I am very bothered’ is a sonnet, although it does not follow the traditional rhyme scheme and is split into three uneven stanzas, of 7, 4, and 3 lines long.
 The Speaker breaks too from the usually elevated style of writing often associated with love poetry.
 Armitage employs ‘plain English’ and straightforward language in his poem and makes must use of internal and half-rhyme.
 It is these half-lines which give the poem its distinctive rhythm.
 Particularly when read aloud, the reader knows instinctively where to pause and place the emphasis.

-The title is somewhat problematic, as the term ‘bothered’ suggests that the Speaker does not feel sufficiently remorseful after such a misdemeanour.
+The title is somewhat problematic, as the term ‘bothered’ suggests that the Speaker does not feel sufficiently remorseful after such a misdemeanor.
 It brings to mind the phrase ‘can’t be bothered’, which is a somewhat trite, laconic response.
 Even with the use of the qualifier ‘very’, it still seems inadequate.

-Detailed Analysis of I am very bothered
+I am very bothered when I think

 The poem beings almost in a conversational style, taking the title of the poem as its opening.
 The Speaker tells us that he is ‘bothered’ when he thinks upon ‘the bad things’ he has done, using the simplistic language of right and wrong.
-Even the adjective ‘bad’ seems somewhat childish, but since he reveals that this event takes place in the ‘chemistry lab’, we know that he was a school boy at the time.
+Even the adjective ‘bad’ seems somewhat childish, but since he reveals that this event takes place in the ‘chemistry lab’, we know that he was a schoolboy at the time.
 He then gives us a specific example of a ‘bad thing’.
-He tells us exactly how he engineered the incident; and through the use of active verbs- ‘held’, ‘played’ ‘called’ and ‘handed’, it is clear that this is not a spontaneous decision; it is hard to feel much sympathy for him as this is meticulously planned.
+He tells us exactly how he engineered the incident, and through the use of active verbs- ‘held’, ‘played’ ‘called’ and ‘handed’, it is clear that this is not a spontaneous decision; it is hard to feel much sympathy for him as this is meticulously planned.